doriszd/numpy-random_new/README.md

 ![numpy](pic1.png)

-My investigation into the numpy random package as a part of Programming for Data analysis, 2019 at Galway - Mayo Institute of Techology.
+My investigation into the numpy random package as a part of Programming for Data analysis, 2019 at Galway - Mayo Institute of Technology.

 # Created by: